 Disputing a purchase where a customer keeps the merchandise is called chargeback fraud.
-However, once the wheels are set in motion, it will require the cardholder to contact the issuer to rescind the chargeback.
+However, the burden of proof is upon the merchant.

 This question is pertaining to someone using someone else’s credit card to make a purchase.
 When a husband allows his wife to make a credit card purchase on his card (without making her an authorized user) and then months later regrets the purchase he allowed his wife to make, and then disputes the charge with his credit card company, is the credit card company allowed to do a chargeback from the merchant?

 My husband allowed me to purchase a vendor booth at a trade show using his card.
 He then got upset with me months later and decided to call in and dispute the charge.
 Mastercard charged back the merchant, even though the merchant had fulfilled its end of the purchase.

 Then, after disputing the chargeback, the merchant got the money back.
 Now, months later, the credit card company once again took the funds from the merchant, saying they don’t have enough significant proof.

 What can I do about getting the merchant the money they deserve back from the credit card company?
 If the purchase was for a family member, it seems like the bank should not be allowed to take the money from the merchant, and the cardholder should be forced to resolve the issue with the family member instead.
 How is the credit card company allowed to take money back from the merchant, not once but twice now?
 What are the rights of the merchant at this point?
 The purchase was for $1,600. – Brenda

 Nothing stops the credit company from back-charging a merchant just because a charge was made by a family member.
 An allegedly unauthorized purchase is still unauthorized, regardless of the relationship between the cardholder and the person who made the charge.